 • Create two-way conversations: In the digital era, storytelling is no longer a one-way monologue, but a two-way conversation.
 Stylized, hard-sells are passé; today, your brand's story is being co-created by your consumer.
 They are your storytellers and story-shapers.
 In line with this, various brands have begun talking about breaking stereotypes, gender bias, and social stigmas, in an effort at creating two-way conversations on topics that matter to the world.

 At an attempt to create two-way engagement, McDonald’s was the first brand to come up with Happy Meal toys for various animated movies.
 The founder Ray Kroc once said that there are two important requirements for major success: First is being in the right place at the right time and second is doing something about it.
 This is exactly what gave McDonald’s the edge - and also marked the point where people started buying stories over the products or services.

 • Make it all about people and emotions: People will forget what you said, people will forget what you did, but people will never forget how you made them feel.

 You know a story has hit your sweet spot when you want to pass it on to your friends and family.
-That trigger could be an emotional or a humourous one, something that informs and guides you, or simply inspires you.
-When your messaging incites any of these emotions or experiences in your audience enough that they share it, you’ve hit their sweet spot.
+That trigger could be an emotional or a humorous one, something that informs and guides you, or simply inspires you.
+When your messaging incite any of these emotions or experiences in your audience enough that they share it, you’ve hit their sweet spot.